An $\alpha$-potential game framework for $N$-player dynamic games: Introduction

-Here we focus on a class of games called $\alpha$-potential games, where there exists $\alpha\ge 0$ and $\Phi:\cA^{(N)} \to \R$ such that for all $ i \in I_N$, $a_i, a_i^{\prime} \in \cA_i$ and $a_{-i} \in \cA_{-i}^{(N)}$,
+Here we focus on a class of games called $\alpha$-potential games, where there exists $\alpha\ge 0$ and $\Phi:\cA^{(N)} \to \R$ such that for all $ i \in { [N]}$, $a_i, a_i^{\prime} \in \cA_i$ and $a_{-i} \in \cA_{-i}^{(N)}$,

-with $\cA^{(N)} = \prod_{i\in I_N} \cA_i$ the set of strategy profiles for all players, and $\cA_{-i}^{(N)}=\prod_{j \in I_N \backslash\{i\}} \cA_j$ the set of strategy profiles of all players except player $i$.
+with $\cA^{(N)} = \prod_{i\in { [N]}} \cA_i$ the set of strategy profiles for all players, and $\cA_{-i}^{(N)}=\prod_{j \in { [N]} \backslash\{i\}} \cA_j$ the set of strategy profiles of all players except player $i$.
 Such $\Phi$ is called an $\alpha$-potential function for the game $\mathcal G$.
 In the case of $\alpha=0$, we simply call the game $\cG$ a potential game and $\Phi$ a potential function for $\cG$.

 Equation \eqref{eq:alpha_v_phi_intro} relaxes the notion of potential games in \cite{monderer1996potential,macua2018learning} by introducing a parameter $\alpha$.
-That is, a game $\cG$ is an $\alpha$-potential game if the change of a player's value function upon her unilateral deviation from her strategy is equal to the change of the $\alpha$-potential function up to an error $\alpha$.
+That is, a game $\cG$ is an $\alpha$-potential game if the change of a player's { objective function} upon her unilateral deviation from her strategy is equal to the change of the $\alpha$-potential function up to an error $\alpha$.
 This additional parameter $\alpha$ enables capturing important information regarding the interaction between players' state dynamics and strategies, beyond the number of players which has been the primary focus of approximate Nash equilibrium approach such as mean field games.

 Similar to potential games, an $\alpha$-potential game $\cG$ has an important property: any minimizer of an $\alpha$-potential function of $\cG$ is an $\alpha$-NE of the game $\cG$ (Proposition \ref{prop:optimizer_and_NE}).
 Proposition \ref{prop:optimizer_and_NE} suggests three key components in applying the $\alpha$-potential game framework to analyze general non-cooperative games: constructing an $\alpha$-potential function, characterizing (upper bounds of) the associated parameter $\alpha$, and developing a solution technique for minimizing the $\alpha$-potential function over admissible strategy sets.